5h4ng/MIT6.005-Software-Construction/notes/Reading 3-Testing.md

 ## Blackbox and Whitebox Testing

-- Blackbox testing: choosing test cases only from the specification, not the implementation  of the function.
+- **Blackbox testing**: choosing test cases only from the specification, not the implementation of the function.
-- Whitebox testing: choosing test cases with knowledge of how the function is actually implemented.
+- **Whitebox testing**: choosing test cases with knowledge of how the function is actually implemented.

 ## Coverage